 Image: creating a forwarder from email@example.com to firstname.lastname@example.org.

 The example shows how you can use email forwarders to reduce spam.
 When you need to give a potential spammer an email address you don’t have to give them your private email address.
-Instead, you can give them an address such as nospam@.
-This is effectively an alternative to plus addressing.
+Instead, you can give them an address such as email@example.com.
+This is an alternative to plus addressing.

 You can take this one step further by creating a forwarder for each potential spammer.
-For instance, to register with Evil Corp you could create the forwarder email@example.com.
+For instance, to register with Evil Corp you can create the forwarder firstname.lastname@example.org.
 This has a number of benefits:

 Image: discarding rather than forwarding emails for email@example.com.